 We would like to thank members of the coding department of St James’s University Hospital for their help and support.
 Michael Routledge, the coder, who coded all the notes and discharge summaries.
 Natasha Noble and Rebecca Marshall, the runners, who collected the notes.
 Ben Philliskirk and Catherine Hutchinson, the coders, who were involved in the official coding.
 Tracey Conroy and Victoria Anne Macwhirter, the coder leaders for their support and expert advice.

+FUNDING

 Funding for RT salary from the Yorkshire & Humber NIHR CLAHRC

 CoNFLICTS OF Interest